makrai/notes/vargas2008-unsup-aspect.md

 * similarity between word vectors was measured with the cosine similarity in Gensim [24] which reads the model created by the Word2vec
-* for the laptop domain, the training file provided by SemEval is too small and insufficient to create the domain word-embeddings.
+* for the laptop domain, the training file provided by SemEval is too small and insufficient to create the domain word-embeddings
   * Amazon raw data was taken from a public repository to be used as an external

 # 6 Results and Discussion 8